Yorivel/Dynamic-Wardrobe/docs/pinned.md

 # Pinned Outfits

 Prefix any Equipment-EX outfit name with **`!`** to lock it in place.
-Dynamic Wardrobe will skip all automatic swaps while a pinned outfit is equipped.
+Dynamic Wardrobe will stop all automatic swapping while that outfit is equipped.

 ---

 ## How It Works

 Equip a `!`-prefixed outfit via Equipment-EX and the mod stops swapping.
-It's that simple.
+That's it.

 - **`!tactical stealth`** — V stays in this outfit no matter where you go
-- **`!my favorite look`** — location changes, combat, danger zones — all ignored
+- **`!my favorite look`** — location changes, combat, hostile areas — all ignored

 ### What Gets Blocked

-- Location changes
+- Location-based outfit changes
-- Context/region matching
+- Region keyword matching
-- Outdoor fallback
-- Combat and danger zone entry
+- Combat and danger zone swaps
-- Combat/zone exit restore
+- Outfit restore after combat ends
-- Home outfit restore on save/load
+- Outfit restore on save/load

-### What Still Plays Normally
+### What Still Works Normally

-Scenes that naturally change V's appearance still work:
+Scenes that naturally change V's appearance still play out:

-- Home outfit on apartment entry
+- Home outfit when entering an apartment
-- Ripper outfit on ripperdoc chair
+- Ripper outfit at the ripperdoc
 - Nude during shower/sleep
 - All scene restores

-These **consume the pin** — V's outfit changes, the `!` name is no longer equipped, and the mod returns to normal automatic swapping.
+These **use up the pin** — V's outfit changes, the `!` name is no longer equipped, and the mod goes back to normal swapping.

 ---

 ## Unpinning

-Just equip any non-`!` outfit via Equipment-EX and the mod takes over again.
+Equip any non-`!` outfit via Equipment-EX and the mod takes over again.

-To **re-pin** after a scene consumes it (e.g. shower → nude → home restore), simply re-equip the `!` outfit via EX.
+To **re-pin** after a scene uses it up (e.g. shower → nude → home), just re-equip the `!` outfit.

 ---

 ## Matching Exclusion

-Pinned outfits are **excluded from all automatic matching pools**.
-An outfit named `!home cozy` will never be selected as a "home" outfit by the mod — the pin only applies when V is already wearing it (equipped manually via EX).
+An outfit named `!home cozy` will **never** be automatically picked as a "home" outfit.
+The `!` prefix tells the mod to ignore it entirely during matching — it only activates when you manually equip it via Equipment-EX.

 ---

 ## Save/Load

-Pinned outfits survive save/load.
-Equipment-EX restores the `!` outfit visually, and Dynamic Wardrobe syncs its tracking on load to detect the pin before any outfit logic runs.
+Pinned outfits survive saving and loading.
+Equipment-EX restores the outfit visually, and Dynamic Wardrobe recognizes the pin as soon as the game loads.

 ---

 !!! warning "Known Limitation"
-    If you equip a pinned outfit **during** combat or a danger zone, the pin won't be detected until combat or the danger zone ends.
-The mod pauses outfit tracking during these states to preserve the pre-combat outfit for restoration.
-Re-equip the pinned outfit afterward to lock it again.
+    If you equip a pinned outfit **during** a fight or while in a hostile area, the pin won't kick in until the fight or zone ends.
+The mod pauses outfit tracking during combat to make sure it can restore the right outfit afterward.
+Just re-equip the pinned outfit once you're out of combat.